 Cut out a section of the door casing or trim using a hacksaw as needed to accommodate these surface bolts.
 You may also shim the bolts away from the door using a piece of lumber.

+For extra security, consider adding either a hinged hasp lock or a padlock to your bifold doors.
 Add a hinged hasp lock between two leaves on a pair of bifold doors.
 These locks are keyed to provide a high level of security for bifold units.
 One end of the lock is installed on the face of one unit, while the other end is installed on the face of the other unit.
 The hinge between the two lock sections will flex with the bifolds, but will prevent them from being opened without the key.